PhrSite/SipLibDocumentation/articles/SessionDescriptionProtocol.md

 a=fmtp:101 0-15
 ```

-### Adding Encryption to the Offer
+### Adding Media Encryption to the Offer
 The SipLib class library supports media encryption for all media types that use the Real Time Protocol (RTP).
 This library supports two ways to negotiate encryption keys.
 With the Security Descriptor/Secure Real Time Protocol (SDES-SRTP), encryptions keys are negotiated using attributes in the negotiated media descriptions.
-With Datagram Transport Layer Security/Secure Real Time Protocol (DTLS-SRTP) security keys are negotiated using the DTLS algorithm.
+With Datagram Transport Layer Security/Secure Real Time Protocol (DTLS-SRTP) cipher suites and encryption keys are negotiated using the DTLS algorithm.

 SDES-SRTP and DTLS-SRTP operate over UDP/RTP and may not be used for Message Session Relay Protocol (MSRP, see RFC 4975)  media because MSRP operates over TCP.
 Use the Transport Layer Security (TLS) transport mechanism for MSRP if encryption is required as described in [Encryption for MSRP](#MsrpEncryption), below.